Climatic zones of the oceans. Pacific Ocean. Climate and properties of water masses Climatic zones of the Atlantic Ocean

 • subantarctic.

-Climatic zones, due to the influence of the continents and solar radiation, conditionally divide the ocean into zones with different atmospheric pressure.
-For example, at the equator there is an area of low pressure.
-Further to the south and north side it is replaced by an area of high pressure.
-As a result, there is an alternation of areas and under this influence of the atmosphere, winds (trade winds) and currents in the ocean arise.
+Climatic zones, due to the influence of continents and solar radiation, conditionally divide the ocean into zones with different atmospheric pressure.
+For example, there is an area of low pressure at the equator.
+Further to the south and north it changes to an area of high pressure.
+As a result, an alternation of regions occurs and under this influence of the atmosphere winds (trade winds) and ocean currents arise.

 The influence of winds and precipitation on climate

-Air masses, passing over the surface of the ocean, are saturated with moisture.
-It is interesting to note that the amount of precipitation that falls in the coastal zones of the Pacific Ocean also varies depending on the distance from the equator.
+Air masses passing over the surface of the ocean are saturated with moisture.
+It is interesting to note that the amount of precipitation that falls in the coastal areas of the Pacific Ocean also varies depending on the distance from the equator.

-Consider the principle of the occurrence of storms.
+Let's consider the principle of storm formation.
 Due to the difference in pressure at the boundaries of climatic zones, as well as under the influence of the Asian continent, from which dry and cold air blows, strong hurricanes and typhoons form in the southern hemisphere of the Earth.
 Sometimes they are destructive.
-Not only the economies of the Asia-Pacific countries are suffering, but there may also be human casualties.
-Strong hurricanes are assigned names, for example:
+Not only are the economies of Asia-Pacific countries suffering, but there may also be loss of life.
+Major hurricanes are given names such as:

 • Dolphin (formed in May 2015);